-If you have questions contact Amanda Spyce, the Indigenous consultation lead by phone 403-592-4547 or by email at firstname.lastname@example.org.
+If you have questions contact Amanda Spyce, Indigenous consultation lead, by phone at 403-592-4547 or by email at firstname.lastname@example.org.

 Amanda Spyce, the AUC's Indigenous consultation lead joined the AUC in May of 2019.
 Amanda has over 15 years of experience with Indigenous consultation and natural resource development from both a public and private sector perspective in Alberta, British Columbia, Northwest Territories and the Yukon.

 Throughout her career, Amanda has developed comprehensive knowledge of Alberta's regulatory processes, including relevant legislation and policies, and a strong respect for the unique history, culture and protocols of Indigenous peoples from working with over 30 First Nation and Métis communities.

 Amanda works closely with the AUC's Facilities and legal staff and the organization's Indigenous consultation policies and procedures.
 Amanda regularly liaises with the Alberta government, including Indigenous Relations, the Aboriginal Consultation Office and Alberta Environment and Parks with respect to policy developments and in relation to specific AUC regulated projects.

 Amanda can be contacted at 403-592-4547 or by email at

 The AUC is committed to ensuring that Indigenous groups, whose constitutionally protected rights may be directly and adversely affected by proposed developments, have the opportunity to have their concerns heard, considered, understood and accommodated (if required).